ihmc-scale/act-up-model/README.md

-# DANGER, WILL ROBINSON!!!
-This README is rather out of date and needs some attention to bring into synchronization with the actual code.

 # SCALE project ACT-UP model

 This encapsulates the ACT-UP model for the SCALE project.
-The model is exposed as a TCP server: the reasoner should pass data to the ACT-UP model, and synchronously read a return value from it.
+The model is exposed as a TCP server.
-In particular, the reasoner should open a TCP connection to the model, and send line delimited JSON through this TCP connection as UTF-8 text, one request per line, and read line delimited JSON back, again one response per line.
+The sender of data should open a TCP connection to the model, and send line delimited JSON through this TCP connection as UTF-8 text, one request per line, and read line delimited JSON back, again one response per line.
 The connection need not be closed between requests, but can be if desired.
 By default the connection should be through port 21952, but this can easily be changed, if desired, as